KxSystems/docs/docs/wp/card-counters/index.md

 Any card counter must use a sufficient minimum-to-maximum bet spread to ensure they win enough money to make their time at the Blackjack table worthwhile.
 As the count increases so should the players bet, as this is reducing the houses edge.
 Therefore, the detection algorithm will be checking the bet spreads of every player at the table against each of the card-counting strategies.

-Kdb+ has an inbuilt covariance function which can be used to measure the strength of correlation between two or more sets of random variables.
+kdb+ has an inbuilt covariance function which can be used to measure the strength of correlation between two or more sets of random variables.
 The algorithm will keep the true count for all of the counting strategies defined within it and compare each strategy to each player by plotting the pairs of covariances against each other, calculating the correlation and their r-squared values.

 ### Card counter vs random players